tanjilakhatri/RAAHAT-AI/README.md

 ## Conclusion

-RAAHAT-AI is an AI-based, non-clinical system designed to identify potential stress, trauma, and distress vulnerability signals from user-provided text.
+RAAHAT-AI demonstrates an end-to-end AI/ML workflow for non-clinical stress, trauma, and distress vulnerability assessment.

-The project combines text preprocessing, TF-IDF feature engineering, multi-label emotion classification, Linear SVM, emotion signal mapping, and the Stress Vulnerability Index (SVI) into a complete inference pipeline.
+The system combines emotion classification, stress signal mapping, SVI calculation, human-review indicators, and a FastAPI interface into a practical MVP.

+The project is intended as a responsible AI prototype that can be further evaluated and improved before any real-world deployment.

 The system also includes FastAPI integration, automated testing, human-review indicators, and responsible AI safeguards.